-Brexit Day is 31st October 2019, and the current situation is uncertain, simply because no deal has been agreed between the UK and EU which will cover what happens after that date.
+Brexit Day is 31st October 2019, and the current situation is uncertain, simply because no deal has yet been agreed between the UK and EU which will cover air travel after Brexit.

 UK government advice is that flights should continue to fly.
 Even in the event of a no-deal Brexit, both the EU and UK are determined to find a way to ensure there is as little disruption to flights as possible.

-That means that passengers whose flights are cancelled, delayed or overbooked would be entitled to the same compensation and assistance as they would when the UK was within the EU.
+That means that passengers in the UK whose flights are cancelled, delayed or overbooked would be entitled to the same compensation and assistance after Brexit as they would before.

 Similarly, passengers with reduced mobility will be entitled to the same assistance from airports and airlines.